form_file_usage

 Features

-- Zero Boilerplate: No need to write manual file tracking code in your submit handlers anymore.
+- Zero Boilerplate: No need to write manual file tracking or config-comparison code in your submit handlers anymore.

-- Developer-Friendly API: Provides a service with a public method to manually track files inside complex structures like Block plugins, Commerce panes, or custom DB storage.
+ConfigFormBase. - Developer-Friendly API: Provides a highly streamlined service with a single public method to manually sync file usage inside complex structures like Block plugins, Commerce panes, or custom DB structures.

 How to Use